sachinkr91/api-rest-meetings/libs/csharp/README.md

-# com.bluejeans.api.rest.onvideo - the C# library for the BlueJeans onVideo REST API
+# com.bluejeans.api.rest.onvideo - the C# library for the BlueJeans Meetings REST API

  ## Video That Works Where You Do.